 So, let's jump straight into it.

-Incentive Compensation Management Meaning
+What does Incentive Compensation Management Mean?

 Incentive compensation management (ICM) refers to the process of creating, optimizing, and overseeing the implementation of performance-based sales incentives and ensuring the smooth disbursal of said incentives when employees (sales reps) achieve their targets.
 The goal of ICM is to extract maximum value from sales incentives , make the process more efficient, and align broader organizational goals with the sales reps' personal motivations.

-How Incentive Compensation Management Works
+Step-By-Step Guide to How Incentive Compensation Management Works

 Incentive compensation management is all about efficiency in sales compensation.
 In 2025, incentive compensation management software is definitely the move to make if you want to streamline sales comp and run a successful incentive compensation program.